Lexpedite/blawx/INSTALL.md

 and the administrative console will be available at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).

 You can log into the admin console using the username "admin" and the password "blawx2022", which should be changed immediately on logging in.

+If you would like to configure the name of the admin user, you can do that by changing the default value in the Dockerfile, or by providing the flag `--build-arg SU_PASSWORD=password` to `docker build` instead of running the `./update.sh` script.

 A demo account with username "demo" and password "blawx2022" is also created, and should be deleted in the admin interface if you want to restrict access to your server.

 ## Updating Blawx